Tombs98/M3SNet/README.md

     <td><p align="center"><b>(a) Feature fusion midddleware (FFM) that enables the exchange of information across multiple scales while preserving the fine details. (b) The architecture of nonlinear activation free block (NAFBlock). (c) Simplified Channel Attention (SCA). (d) Multi-head attention middle block (MHAMB) that  capture more global information.</b></p></td>
 </table>

-## Our code will be released after the paper is published

 ## Installation
 The model is built in PyTorch 1.1.0 and tested on Ubuntu 16.04 environment (Python3.7, CUDA9.0, cuDNN7.5).